-The widespread adoption of cloud databases and transactional reporting systems across the business landscape has led to exponential growth in the volume and variety of data moving through organizations.
-As a result, today’s organizations are struggling to integrate more data in less time and at less cost.
-They’re also trying to decode the right data integration strategy to effectively manage terabytes of data with enough flexibility and adaptability to cope with future growth.
+The use of pushdown optimization has grown with the widespread adoption of cloud databases and systems.
+Many organizations are struggling to integrate more data in less time and at lower cost.
+They’re also trying to decode the right data integration strategy to manage large volume and varied data with enough flexibility to handle future growth.

-In this post, we’ll cover a technique or methodology that best leverages the performance capabilities of the cloud data warehouses to optimize the use of available resources without incurring undue configuration and management burdens – ELT or pushdown optimization (PDO).
-We will also dig deeper and talk about Informatica Advanced Pushdown Optimization (APDO).
+Let’s review a method that uses the performance capabilities of the cloud without incurring configuration and management burdens.
+This is called ELT or pushdown optimization (PDO).
+We will also discuss Informatica’s Advanced Pushdown Optimization (APDO).

-In the early days of data warehousing, large companies that ran substantial transactions and had large user bases used extract transform load (ETL) processes to consolidate transactional data across all their systems for reporting and analysis.
-Fast forward to today: ETL remains at the core of data warehousing, though with vastly expanded functionality, applications, and variants.
-With the advent of modern cloud-based data warehouses (such as Amazon Redshift, Azure Synapse or Google BigQuery) that offer near-endless storage capabilities and scalable processing power, the traditional concept of ETL is giving way to extract load transform (ELT) – an approach where you run transformations right in the data warehouse.
+Data warehousing at large companies running many transactions with many users had most often used extract transform load (ETL) processes to provide data for reporting.
+ETL remains at the core of today’s data warehousing that’s evolving with more functionality, applications and variants.
+Modern cloud-based data warehouses (such as Amazon Redshift, Azure Synapse or Google BigQuery) offer cheap storage capabilities and scalable processing power.
+Easy access to these new cloud systems means ETL is giving way to extract load transform (ELT).
+ELT is a process where you run transformations in the data warehouse.
 Pushdown optimization is a method that works with that approach.
-Modern data integration software now includes a pushdown optimization mode that allows users to choose when to use ELT and push the transformation logic down to the database engine with a click of a button.
+Modern data integration software now includes a pushdown optimization mode.
+This allows users to choose when to use ELT and push the transformation logic down to the database engine with a click of a button.

-But how did your organization land up here?
+But how did your organization end up here?

-Chances are multi-cloud is the default state of your organization’s technology landscape today.
-Organizations use a variety of IaaS, PaaS, and SaaS products to deliver cost-effective and flexible applications required for agile and innovative operations.
-However, pushing data back and forth between public cloud and on-premises compute resources, or (under certain circumstances) between regions can easily result in cost overruns.
-Data transfer fees are one of the cloud’s biggest hidden costs, hurting enterprises and small businesses alike.
-Many enterprises pay millions (or tens of millions) of dollars annually in data transfer fees, and data transfer costs are well documented.
-Any time data moves in or out of the cloud, there’s a cost associated.
-It is therefore best to rearchitect and recode a percentage of mappings to avoid these associated data transfer costs.
+Chances are your organization is working on a multi-cloud environment.
+Organizations use a variety of IaaS, PaaS and SaaS products to deliver business innovation.
+Pushing data back and forth between public cloud and on-premises compute resources, or between regions can result in cost overruns.
+Data transfer fees are one of the cloud’s biggest hidden costs.
+This hurts large and small businesses alike.
+Many enterprises pay millions (or tens of millions) of dollars in data transfer fees.
+Any time data moves in or out of the cloud, there’s an associated cost.
+This is why it makes sense to rearchitect and recode data pipelines as needed.

 What’s the reason behind these charges?

-The story doesn’t end there.
+The answer; it's both making a profit and making changing providers unappealing.
 In addition to the ingress and egress charges, if you run a job, you are also paying for the time the job runs on the platform.
 So, in this new usage-based pricing world, the better performing technology is also the cheaper technology.

 To address these challenges, you need a solution that:

-Informatica’s end-to-end cloud-native data management solution empowers with all the above capabilities.
-Now that we’ve covered how pushdown optimization can benefit your organization, let’s look at how it works.
+Informatica’s end-to-end cloud-native data management solution has these capabilities.
+You know the benefits of pushdown optimization.
+Now let’s look at how it works.

-Pushdown optimization is a performance tuning technique where the transformation logic is converted into SQL and pushed toward either the source database or target database, or both.
-Let us try and understand it better with a few examples from Informatica cloud-native data integration for the three different kinds of pushdown optimization techniques.
+Pushdown optimization is a performance tuning technique.
+The transformation logic is converted into SQL and pushed toward either the source database or target database, or both.
+Here are a few examples from Informatica cloud-native data integration.
+We will review the three different kinds of pushdown optimization scenarios.

-Look at the below sample mapping for an e-commerce organization where one of the category heads is trying to analyze the buying patterns of customers with Gross Merchandise Value (GMV) greater than $100K.
+The below sample mapping is for an organization that wants to know the buying patterns of customers with Gross Merchandise Value (GMV) greater than $100K.
 We’ll use this to illustrate each type of pushdown optimization.

 When the mapping is triggered with no pushdown optimization enabled, all the records from the source table are read.
 Afterward, a filter is applied on top of that data and then the filtered data is sorted based on customer ID before loading into the target.